fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

     * The chart type has been set to `column2d` for the first chart.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Once the data plots in the Column charts are clicked, the rendered chart is a Pie 2D chart (alias name: `pie2d`).Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as JSON.
-    * The json data has been embeded as the value of the `dataSource`.
+    *.
+Create the JSON/XML data for the parent chart.
+This is called the parent data source.
-    * An array is created to save the data of the charts which gets rendered when the data plots of the column charts is clicked.
+    * Append the data string or the data URL for the descendant charts within the parent data source.
+If you append a data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

 8. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.